ConcordUSA/engineering-core-values/practices/tdd/readme.md

 **Avoid coupling tests to implementation details.** A key part of TDD is that your tests shouldn't break when you refactor because you are testing _behaviors_ and not implementation details.
 If you refactor your code and find that tests start breaking even though the behaviors haven't changed, this is a sign that your tests are coupled to the implementation details.
 The use of mocks can cause this if you're not careful.

 **Tests should run fast.** Fast feedback is critical to TDD being successful.
 The flow of TDD is broken if you have to wait a few seconds every time you try to run a test.
 If a test is running slow, make sure it's not doing too much.
-And, as mentioned above, mocking can also help speed up tests.
+And, as mentioned above, mocking can also help speed up tests if the SUT has external dependencies.

 **Do not introduce dependencies between tests.** Every test should be independent, and they should not have to be performed in a specific order.
 When tests are dependent on each other, adding new tests can easily break the existing tests.